 The Calusa Land Trust is a subscriber to LTA's Standards and Practices.

-Land Trusts are nonprofit, voluntary organizations that work
+Land Trusts are nonprofit organizations that work

 hand-in-hand with landowners, land trusts use a variety of tools, such as conservation easements that permanently restrict the uses of the land, land donations and purchases and strategic estate planning, to protect America’s open spaces and green places, increasingly threatened by sprawl and development.
 Local, regional and national lands trusts, often staffed by volunteers or just a few employees, are helping communities save America’s land heritage without relying exclusively on the deep pockets of government.